vvillee/bunting-bot/README.md

 Support for Mustajuuri

-Decide lunch if not asked before 10:45
+Decide lunch place if not asked before 10:45

-Show brief list of todays menu at 10am
+Show brief list of todays menus at 10am

+Decide lunch place by the thumbs up reactions to list of menus